Table of contents

 Cloud security risks and the need for stronger protection

-Cloud solutions have transformed the way businesses collaborate, making it easier than ever to connect teams, devices, and locations.
+Cloud solutions have transformed the way businesses collaborate, making it easier than ever to connect teams, devices and locations.
 But without the right security in place, cloud-stored data can leave your business vulnerable to cyber threats.

 Cyberattacks are rising fast—IBM reports that cloud-based attacks now account for over 45% of data breaches worldwide.
-Businesses depend on cloud storage and collaboration tools, but without strong encryption, access controls, and compliance-ready security, they risk data loss, compliance violations, and reputational damage.
+Businesses depend on cloud storage and collaboration tools but, without strong encryption, access controls and compliance-ready security, they risk data loss, compliance violations and reputational damage.

 Interested?
 Read on to see how Dropbox makes cloud security effortless.